clairescanlon/ClaireScanlon/README.md

 # Data Analysis Portfolio
 This repository serves as my data analysis portfolio.
 It holds the code and queries related to the projects in my portfolio.

+Each project has a blog post on my portfolio website explaining the details of the project.
+The associated table contains different programming languages, tools used, and associated links.

 You can also check me out on LinkedIn <a href="www.linkedin.com/in//clairescanlon">here</a>.

 <h1> Portfolio Projects </h1>

 <h2><b> Google Data Analytics Capstone Project   </h2></b>
-Portfolio Details: [Link] - UNDER CONSTRUCTION
+Project Details: [Link] - UNDER CONSTRUCTION
 </head>
 <body>